MARLO P. CADEDDU

 In addition, Marlo has been specially appointed by courts in the Northern District of Texas, the Southern District of Texas and the Southern District of Mississippi to serve as a Coordinating Discovery Attorney in complex criminal cases.
 A Coordinating Discovery Attorney assists defense counsel in the effective use of technology and litigation support resources in cases that involve a large number of defendants, voluminous discovery or complicated electronic discovery issues.

 Born in New Orleans, Louisiana, Marlo is a dual American and Swiss citizen and has lived in a number of countries in Europe and the Middle East.
 She speaks French and Italian.
-She is admitted to practice in all state courts in Texas, the United States District Courts for the Northern and Eastern Districts of Texas, the United States District Court for the Northern District of Illinois, the United States District Court for the District of North Dakota, and the Fifth and Eighth Circuit Courts of Appeal.
+She is admitted to practice in all state courts in Texas and Nevada.
+She is also admitted to the United States District Courts for the Northern and Eastern Districts of Texas, the United States District Court for the Northern District of Illinois, the United States District Court for the District of North Dakota, and the Fifth and Eighth Circuit Courts of Appeal.
 She appears as counsel pro hac vice in federal courts throughout the country and has filed petitions for certiorari in the United States Supreme Court.